srimugunthan/sricorporatenotes.github.io/_posts/self_managing/2025-03-29-Lowering-social-risks.md

 *   Reframe thoughts: _"Asking early saves time—smart people double-check."_

 *   Start small: Ask low-stakes questions first to build confidence.
+*   "what is the worst that could happen" mindset shift

 #### **✅ For Others (If You Want to Be More Approachable):**